On the Risks of Collecting Multidimensional Data Under Local Differential Privacy: Related Work

-These targeted or untargeted attacks raise awareness of potential security vulnerabilities of LDP protocols.
-However, these attacks do not aim to attack users' privacy as initially investigated in~\cite{Murakami2021,Gursoy2022} and in this work.
-By the time of completing this paper, we learned that an adversarial analysis of state-of-the-art LDP protocols for single-frequency estimation had been recently published in the concurrent and independent work by Gursoy and co-authors~\cite{Gursoy2022}.
-In this paper, we have used the formalized Bayesian adversary from~\cite{Gursoy2022} only as an analytical measure of our ``plausible deniability'' interpretation in Section~\ref{sub:plausible_deniability}.
-Thus, we have extended this analysis to multiple collections in Sections~\ref{sub:plausible_deniability_uniform} and~\ref{sub:plausible_deniability_non_uniform}, which were intended to analytically evaluate the consequent risks of re-identification~\cite{Murakami2021,Narayanan2008,Murakami2017,Gambs2014}.
-In this context, Murakami and Takahashi~\cite{Murakami2021} first investigated the re-identification risks in the LDP model for a single attribute and proposed the $(\mathcal{U}, \alpha)$-PIE privacy metric described in Section~\ref{sub:privacy_metrics}.
-While the setting considered in~\cite{Murakami2021} focused on a single attribute, such as location traces, our work considers multiple attributes being collected multiple times.
+These targeted or untargeted attacks raise awareness of potential \textbf{security vulnerabilities} of LDP protocols.
+However, these attacks do not aim to attack \textbf{users' privacy} as initially investigated in~\cite{chatzikokolakis2020bayes,Murakami2021,Gursoy2022,Gadotti2022} and in this work.
+For instance, Chatzikokolakis \etal~\cite{chatzikokolakis2020bayes} proposed the Bayes security measure to quantify the expected gain over a random guess of an adversary that observes a report of the RR protocol.
+Similar to~\cite{chatzikokolakis2020bayes}, this paper provides a ``plausible deniability'' attacking interpretation of five state-of-the-art LDP protocols to infer the user's true value by observing an LDP report.
+In an independent and concurrent work, Gursoy \etal~\cite{Gursoy2022} proposed a formalized Bayes adversary for the same attack, which was referenced in Section~\ref{sub:plausible_deniability} to give the expected accuracy of our analyses.
+Besides, we extended our attack to multiple collections of multidimensional data in Sections~\ref{sub:plausible_deniability_uniform} and~\ref{sub:plausible_deniability_non_uniform}, which were proposed to account for the consequent risks of re-identification~\cite{Murakami2021,Narayanan2008,Murakami2017,Gambs2014} in Section~\ref{sub:re_ident_attack_models}.
+Re-identification risks in the LDP model for single-frequency estimation were first investigated by Murakami and Takahashi~\cite{Murakami2021}.
+However, different from~\cite{Murakami2021} that focused on a single attribute (\eg, location traces), our work considers multiple attributes being collected multiple times.
+Regarding multiple collections, Gadotti \etal~\cite{Gadotti2022} introduced pool inference attacks to LDP protocols for \textit{single-frequency estimation} in a way that an adversary can infer the user’s preferred pool (\eg, skin tone used in emojis).